RTBHOUSE/kafka-graphite-reporter/README.md

 Kafka Graphite Reporter
 =======================

 This is a simple kafka plugin reporting several metrics to graphite.
-It work with kafka 0.10.x.
+It works with kafka 0.10.x.

 There are several similar tools present on the market, but metrics reported by this plugin are in line with metrics exposed by kafka through jmx.
 This feature makes transition from